 “Adventure” has many faces, and one of ’em is changing up what you’ve BEEN doing and stepping into something you WANNA BE doing.
 That’s what I did about a month ago.
-I opened my mouth and allowed the following words to come out, “Do you take on volunteers here at the farm?”
+I opened my mouth and allowed the words to spill out, “Do you take volunteers here at the farm?”

 I never worked on a farm, could hardly keep a plant alive at home (hence, my fascination with dead plants: Hauntingly Beautiful AZ Desert, Where Dead Things Live).
-Still, I found myself asking the question.
+Still, I found myself inquiring about whether I could get down and dirty for the sheer fun of it.
 The positive energy at this new organic farm near my home was off the charts.
-I truly was happy when the nice man with bright blue eyes and a friendly smile said, “Why yes we do.
+I was so happy when the nice man with bright blue eyes and a friendly smile said, “Why yes we do.
 Send me an email and let me know what you’re interested in doing.”
 I left the place buzzing with excitement and should’ve emailed the moment I got home, but what I did instead was wait another month to inquire yet again.

 Why?
 Who the hell knows why.
 Fear of commitment?
 Fear of doing something I’d never done before and finding out I wasn’t cut out for it?
-Fear of being a more authentic version of me when the approval-seeking me had different ideas about how I ought to spend my time (like doing something more important or noble or spectacular by other people’s standards)?
+Fear of being a more authentic version of me when the approval-seeking me had different ideas about how I ought to spend my time (like doing something uber important, noble or spectacular by other people’s standards)?

 When the farm owners told me the second time around to email them about volunteering, I knew it was time to take the leap.
 But the actual push to follow through came to me by watching an online video series by Kyle Cease called “The Limitation Game.”
 The crux of the video series is to encourage you, the viewer, to step away from self-imposed limitations and step-INTO everything that excites you and lifts you up.
 When you move toward everything that feels ‘light’ in your body and soul, you automatically step far, far away from everything ‘heavy’ that sucks the life out of you and drags you down.
 When deciding whether to pursue something, if it feels ‘heavy’ in your body and soul, let it go.
 It if feels ‘light,’ go for it!
 Period.